Catchy Name Ideas for Websites and Blogs

 Conclusion – How to name your website

 Don’t spend too much time on this when starting a blog.
-Your domain name is important, but it’s not the end of the world if you can’t get the exact domain name you want.
+Your domain name is important, but it’s not the end of the world.
+What is more important is to get started creating your website, publishing content and getting traffic.
+Those are the things that will make an actual difference long term.